Medications and Drugs

 Pseudoephedrine is a decongestant that shrinks blood vessels in the nasal passages.
 Dilated blood vessels can cause nasal congestion (stuffy nose).

-The combination of acetaminophen, dextromethorphan, pseudoephedrine, and pyrilamine is used to treat runny or stuffy nose, sinus congestion, cough, and pain or fever caused by the common cold or flu.
+The combination of acetaminophen, dextromethorphan, pseudoephedrine, and pyrilamine is used to treat headache, fever, body aches, cough, runny nose, sneezing, itching, and watery eyes caused by allergies, the common cold, or the flu.

 Acetaminophen, dextromethorphan, pseudoephedrine, and pyrilamine may also be used for purposes not listed in this medication guide.

-What are the possible side effects of acetaminophen, dextromethorphan, pseudoephedrine, and pyrilamine (Robitussin Night Relief)?
+What are the possible side effects of this medicine (Robitussin Night Relief)?

 Less serious side effects may include: